Working with Images

 Be aware that the creator of an image has copyright to that image.
 If you import images found on the web or from other sources and then distribute or sell the resulting mandala, you may be violating copyright laws.
 Using parts of copyright images (such as in the Tile Effect) may fall under "fair use," but when in doubt, check with the copyright holder or don't use the image.

-Mandalas can be exported at arbitrary sizes (though always square), in three formats and at four different resolutions.
+Mandalas can be exported at arbitrary sizes (though always square), in one vector format and in three raster formats with four possible resolutions.
 If your mandala does not contain images, these choices can be made at any time before export.
 As discussed above in the Import section, when you add an image to your mandala you will need to make this decision before you can add the image.

 MandalaMaker allows you to display the size parameter in units of pixels, inches or centimeters.
 Changing the display unit does not change the size of your exported file.